Duckys-code/Movie-Finder/README.md

 `python movie_recommendation_app.py`
 Get an API key:

-You need a free API key from [IMDb](https://help.imdb.com/article/imdb/general-information/introducing-the-imdb-api/G49M5Y59L5N4WABM?ref_=helpart_nav_44#) to fetch movie data.
-Create a free account on IMDb and obtain an API key.
+You need a free API key from [TMDB](https://www.themoviedb.org/settings/api) to fetch movie data.
+Create a free account on TMDb and obtain an API key.

 Troubleshooting
 If you're having trouble running the app, make sure Python is installed on your system.
 You can download it [here](python.org).